brandur/sorg/content/drafts/architectural-honesty.md

 information on bad technology, we're cheating people and companies who aren't using them yet, but may yet adopt them.
-By speaking out, you have the potential to save _millions_ of hours of lost future productivity.
+By speaking out, you have the potential to save _millions_ of hours of future productivity that would have otherwise been shoveled into the fire.

+TODO: kill the livelihood stuff.

 Disastrous pitfalls, vampiric operational overhead, and chronic underdesign are never in the documentation, and